cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-foreign-table.md

 ## Compatibility

 The forms `ADD`, `DROP`, and `SET DATA TYPE` conform with the SQL standard.
-The other forms are Greenplum Database extensions of the SQL standard.
-The ability to specify more than one manipulation in a single `ALTER FOREIGN TABLE` command is also a Greenplum Database extension.
+The other forms are Cloudberry Database extensions of the SQL standard.
+The ability to specify more than one manipulation in a single `ALTER FOREIGN TABLE` command is also a Cloudberry Database extension.

 You can use `ALTER FOREIGN TABLE ...
 DROP COLUMN` to drop the only column of a foreign table, leaving a zero-column table.
 This is an extension of SQL, which disallows zero-column foreign tables.